bzkarimi/VQE/README.md

 2. vqe_LiH.py: It calculates ground state LiH as a function of r using VQE and Statevector Simulator.

 3. vqe_H2.py: Running VQE on a Noisy Simulator with error mitigation.
-Note: You need to have an IBMQ token and account to be able to run this code.
+**Note**: You need to have an IBMQ token and account to be able to run this code.